thePeras/TVVS_BadIceCream/docs/Challenges.md

 ### Challenge 8: Random()

-Random without seed and depency injection is unpredictable to test.
+Random without seed and dependency injection is unpredictable to test.